rosmanov/gentoo-overlay/README.md

 # About

-This is a Gentoo overlay for my projects.
+This is a Gentoo overlay for my projects and for packages missing in official portage.

 # Adding the overlay